-Paige, the computational pathology startup targeting cancer, closes Series B at $70M – TechCrunch
+Paige, the computational pathology startup targeting cancer, closes a Series B at $70M – TechCrunch

 Paige, the startup that spun out of the Memorial Sloan Kettering Cancer Center and launched in 2018 to help advance cancer research and care by applying AI to better understand cancer pathology, is today announcing a milestone in its growth story: it has raised a further $20 million from Goldman Sachs and Healthcare Venture Partners, closing out its Series B at $70 million.

-Leo Grady, Paige’s CEO, says the funding will go towards several areas.
+Leo Grady, Paige’s CEO, says the funding will go toward several areas.

 It will be used for hiring; to continue expanding its partnerships with biopharmaceutical companies (deals that have not yet been made public); and to continue investing in clinical work, based around algorithms it has built and trained using more than 25 million pathology slides in MSK’s archive, plus IP related to the AI-based computational pathology that underpins Paige’s work.
-It will also be used to help it expand to the UK and Europe.
-Paige has a CE mark to be used clinically in both regions and the startup already has beta sites in the UK and EU, but it hasn’t had a fully commercial launch in either region, Grady said.
+It will also be used to help it expand to the U.K. and Europe.
+Paige has a CE mark to be used clinically in both regions and the startup already has beta sites in the U.K. and EU, but it hasn’t had a fully commercial launch in either region, Grady said.

-Paige — which has now raised more than $95 million with other investors including Breyer Capital, MSK and Kenan Turnacioglu — is keeping quiet about its valuation.
+Paige — which has now raised more than $95 million with other investors, including Breyer Capital, MSK and Kenan Turnacioglu — is keeping quiet about its valuation.
 But for some context, we noted that it was around $208 million when the first tranche of the round was announced — $45 million in December 2019, with a further $5 million in April.
 It attracted this latest $20 million in part because business has been strong, Grady noted.
 As a result, despite it being a generally tough climate for raising money right now, Paige didn’t face those challenges.

 “The climate in which Goldman made its initial investment” — the $5 million round in April — “was when COVID-19 had hit hard and they were realising the magnitude,” Grady said.
 “They wanted to see how things played out for Paige in the economy.
 But the way it has been going has been encouraging.”